 If your child is having discomfort when urinating, your pediatrician may also prescribe medication to numb the lining of the urethra and ease the pain.

 Sometimes after a UTI, children need additional work-up, including, but not limited to a renal ultrasound to screen for abnormalities that might have led to the UTI or be a result of the UTI, particularly if the UTI was associated with a fever.
 If an abnormality is found or if the UTIs are recurrent, the child may benefit from a pediatric urology evaluation.

 In many cases, urinary tract infections can be prevented.
 The best defense against UTIs is ensuring that the bladder is emptied often — encourage your child to urinate whenever he or she feels the urge, rather than holding it in.

 Drinking plenty of fluids, particularly water, is another key to limiting UTIs since urine flow helps flush bacteria out of the body.

 For babies and small children in diapers, changing those diapers and pull-ups often can help limit the risk of UTIs.
 Children who are potty-training should be taught good bathroom habits, including how to wipe properly.

 One of the most common risk factors for UTIs in children is constipation.
-Being constipation increases the bacteria available to cause an infection and also makes in more likely that a child will have problems emptying both their bladder and bowels.
+Constipation increases the bacteria available to cause an infection and also makes it more likely that a child will have problems emptying both their bladder and bowels.
 Screening for and treating constipation is one of the most important ways to reduce the risk of developing a UTI.

 Children’s Hospital at Erlanger offers specialized pediatric urology services, including those for the treatment of UTIs.
 Services are offered in multiple locations — call (423) 778-5910 to schedule an appointment.